thanos-io/thanos/docs/components/receive.md

       --tsdb.allow-overlapping-blocks
                                  Allow overlapping blocks, which in turn enables vertical compaction and vertical query merge.
+                                 Does not do anything, enabled all the time.
       --tsdb.max-exemplars=0     Enables support for ingesting exemplars and sets the maximum number of exemplars that will be stored per tenant.
 In case the exemplar